chetnashah/javawork/androidbasics/LifeCycle.md

 ## Interface LifecycleOwner (to get Lifecycle object)

 LifecycleOwner is a single method interface that denotes that the class has a Lifecycle.
-(Examples are `Activity` and `Fragment`).
+(Examples are `SupportActivity` and `Fragment`).

 ```java
 public interface LifecycleOwner {